CIS565-Fall-2014/Project3-Pathtracer/README.md

 ##Anti-aliasing effect:
 For the general sampling, we cast ray from camera location through each pixel center.
 For the anti-aliasing sampling, we still cast ray from camera locatin but not exactly through pixel center every time.
-Our ray will past through a random point with a given distance from the pixel center.
+Our ray will past through a random point inside a given distance from the pixel center.
 If we are doing the simple ray tracer, the anti-aliasing will increase the computation loading dramatically because we need to cast multiple rays for each pixel instead of only casting a single ray.
 However, while we are doing the path tracer, we have to sample a pixel multiple times essentially.
 We could almost get anti-aliasing effect for free.
 ![ResultImage](antialiasing description.bmp)